ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/writing-tests.md

 ### **assertExactEquals(Any actual, Any expected, string message)**

-Asserts that the actual is exactly equal to the expected with an optional message.
+Asserts that the actual entity is exactly equal to the expected entity with an optional message.

 ***Example:***
 ```ballerina